What is Mizan Therapy?

 How many sessions will I need?

 Expect a minimum of three sessions.
-Many simple problems will be fixed after this, particularly if you do the self-care at home regularly.
+Many simple problems will be fixed after this, particularly if you do the self-care activities at home regularly.
 More complex cases may need many months.
 We need to work together to re-align the uterus and also for the ligaments to become strong enough to hold her in place.

 Regular attention to self-care speeds the healing process, and many women report a rapid improvement in health and well-being.